-Climate change impacts including sea-level rise, increased wave activity, storm events, and flooding are not limited to the open coast.
-The lease area is located within a tidally influenced region vulnerable to flooding at current sea levels.
+Climate change impacts, including sea-level rise, increased wave activity, storm events, and flooding are not limited to the open coast.
+The lease area is located along the Sacramento River within a tidally influenced region vulnerable to flooding at current sea levels.
 In the foreseeable future, this area will be at a higher risk of flood exposure given future projected scenarios of sea-level rise.
-The facilities associated with this lease area include: an existing floating boat dock, ramp, two deadmen anchor systems, and bank protection.
-The floating dock is anchored to the river bank by two deadmen anchor systems with cables attached to the ends of the floating dock.
+The facilities associated with this lease area include an existing uncovered single-berth floating boat dock with boat lift, ramp, personal watercraft ramp, four pilings, a two-pile dolphin, and bank protection.

 By 2030, this region could see up to 1 foot of sea-level rise (from year 2000 levels), 2 feet by 2050, and possibly more than 5 feet by 2100 (National Research Council 2012).
 This effect could increase the Sacramento River's inundation levels within the lease area.
-In addition, as stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sealevel rise).
+In addition, as stated in the Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sealevel rise).

 Climate change could have a number of impacts for this region.
-The amount and timing of snowmelt runoff will likely change such that runoff pulses are earlier in the season and stronger precipitation events will occur over a shorter period of time.
+The amount and timing of snowmelt runoff will likely change, such that runoff pulses are earlier in the season and stronger precipitation events will occur over a shorter period of time.
 This outcome is because warming temperatures will result in more water falling as rain rather than snow, earlier spring snowmelt, and less snowpack overall.
 In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris.
 In addition, there will be greater amounts of runoff because less water will be trapped at higher altitudes in snowpack.
 Conversely, climate-change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea-level rise will further influence coastal and riverine areas by changing erosion and sedimentation rates.

 In rivers and tidally influenced waterways, flooding and storm flow will likely increase scour, decreasing bank stability and structure.

 The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises during the term of the lease.
 For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety as well as dangers for navigation within the channel.
-Conversely, prolonged drought conditions could lower water levels, exposing previously submerged structures to the elements and potentially leading to increased wear and tear on the floating dock components.
+Conversely, prolonged drought conditions could lower water levels, exposing previously submerged structures to the elements and potentially leading to increased wear and tear on the pilings and dock.
 Lowered water levels could also reduce navigability of the channel, thereby increasing hazards and impacting the function and utility of the lease area structures.

-The floating dock and ramp are adaptable to variable water levels, allowing them to rise and fall with storms and droughts, and increasing their resiliency to some climate change impacts.
-However, these structures may require more frequent maintenance to ensure continued functionality, during and after storm seasons and to avoid dislodgement of dock facilities.
-The fixed features, such as bank protection and cable anchoring system may need reinforcement to withstand higher levels of flood exposure.
-Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.
+The floating dock and ramps are adaptable to variable water levels, allowing them to rise and fall with storms and droughts, and increasing their resiliency to some climate change impacts.
+These structures may require more frequent maintenance to ensure continued functionality, during and after storm seasons and to avoid dislodgement of dock facilities.
+The fixed features, such as pilings and bank protection may need reinforcement to withstand higher levels of flood exposure.